linzhangUCA/3421tpl-multi-sensor_navigation/README.md

 ## Requirements:
 Your robot needs to autonomously navigate out of the LSCA 105.
 The navigation is broken down into 3 stages.
 In each stage, the robot relies on one or two sensors to make right movement.
 1. Encoder navigation: only the encoders are allowed.
-2. Ultrasonic sensor navigation: both encoders and ultrasonic distance sensors are allowed.
+2. Ultrasonic sensor navigation: ultrasonic distance sensor is allowed while the encoders are optional.
 3. Camera navigation: camera is allowed while other sensors are optional.
 Human aids are expected.

 ![nav](images/navigation.png)